 Other Ways to Take Care of Yourself

 In a piece for the New York Times, Dr. Inger Burnett-Zeigler, Ph.D. suggests letting go of perfection.
 In hard times, we can’t always be Supermom or Superdad.
-If that means not finishing the dishes one night, letting the kids have a bit too much screen time, staying inside and having a lazy day, or getting takeout a couple days in a row, that’s alright.
+If that means not finishing the dishes one night, letting the kids have a bit too much screen time, staying inside and having a lazy day, having free time, or getting takeout a couple of days in a row, that’s alright.
 Don’t shame yourself.
 Shame is counterproductive.